harlan-zw/harlanzw.com/content/blog/2023-april.md

 ---
-title: "April 2023: Thai New Year and Nuxt SEO Module Bugs"
+title: "April 2023: Thai New Year and Nuxt SEO Module Progress"
 description: "I spent all of April 2023 traveling within Thailand while working through a bunch of bugs in my Nuxt SEO modules."
 publishedAt: '2023-04-31'
 aside: false